DonJayamanne/gitHistoryVSCode/README.md

-# Git History (including _git log_)
+# Git History, Search and More (including _git log_)

-* View git log along with the graph and details.
+* View and search git log along with the graph and details.
+* View a previous copy of the file.
+* View and search the history
+    * View the history of one or all branches (git log)
     * View the history of a file
     * View the history of a line in a file (Git Blame).
-* View a previous copy of the file.
+    * View the history of an author
+* Compare:
     * Compare branches
     * Compare commits
     * Compare files across commits
+* Miscellaneous features:
     * Github avatars
-* Cherrypicking
+    * Cherry-picking commits
     * Reverting commits
     * Create branches from a commits
     * View commit information in a treeview (snapshot of all changes)

 Open the file to view the history, and then
 Press F1 and select/type "Git: View History", "Git: View File History" or "Git: View Line History".